 Nutrition therapy is indicated for patients with eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
 The degree to which nutrition professionals should be involved depends on the seriousness of the disorder.
 For instance, individuals who meet some but not all diagnostic criteria for anorexia or bulimia may not face the same mortality risk as an individual with a more clearly defined and serious eating disorder.
 Similarly, individuals with the “restricting” subtype of anorexia who are significantly below ideal body weight and have disordered electrolyte concentrations are at greater risk of life-threatening arrhythmias compared with anorexic individuals who present with the bingeing/purging subtype.

 To further assist in preventing refeeding syndrome, supplemental phosphorus should be started early and serum levels maintained above 3.0 mg/dL.
 Hypomagnesemia occurs in approximately 1 in 6 patients with anorexia nervosa and may persist for weeks after refeeding.
 Although weight gain is an eventual goal for anorexic patients, calories should be secondary to protein during initial refeeding.
-Suggested guidelines include providing 1.2 grams of protein per kilogram of ideal body weight/day for the first week and no more than 20 kcal/kilogram/day during the first week to avoid refeeding syndrome.
+Suggested guidelines include providing 1.2 grams of protein per kilogram of ideal body weight/day for the first week and no more than 20 kcal/kilogram/day during the first week to avoid refeeding syndrome.22 A reasonable weight regain goal is 0.5-1.0 pound per week.

 In addition to the need for a hypercaloric diet during weight restoration, evidence suggests that individuals with anorexia nervosa require 200-400 calories per day more than matched controls in order to maintain weight.